Numi2/numi-wallet/docs/NUMI_STATE_OF_THE_ART_APPLE_PLAN.md

 2. Layer real `NearbyInteraction` session management and precision evidence onto the peer-trust session model.
 3. Refactor the UI into role-specific root views.
 4. Add trust records, peer administration, and revocation surfaces.
-5. Move biometric entry points toward `LocalAuthenticationView` where it improves the experience.
+5. Keep biometric entry points on `LAContext` and Keychain-gated system sheets, with SwiftUI only framing the trust state before system authentication.
-6. Add a signed coin manifest model and stop treating Info.plist as the final runtime authority for coin capabilities.
+6. Signed coin manifest is now the runtime authority for coin capabilities and service topology.
+Keep it pinned to a bundled ML-DSA-87 trust root and regenerate it only through the offline signing path.
 7. Split proving, remote-service policy, and coin-capability policy into clearer subsystems.

 ## Recommended Codebase Shape